 Aligning Business and Corporate Responsibility Strategy

-Raytheon takes a disciplined approach to corporate responsibility that aligns our business strategy with our many initiatives to protect our environment; support military families and veterans; spark interest in science, technology, engineering and math education; and create stimulating career opportunities.
+At Raytheon, our business strategy aligns with our many initiatives to engineer a safer world.
 Our corporate responsibility strategy draws on several key areas of our business: innovation, technology and cybersecurity.

-Raytheon takes a differentiated approach to research that we call "innovation with a purpose."
+Raytheon takes a differentiated approach to research and development that we call “innovation with a purpose.”

-Customers seek out our engineering expertise and innovative spirit to perform early-stage, classified contract research that opens up new technologies.
+Customers seek out our engineering expertise and innovative spirit to perform early-stage contract research and development that surfaces new technologies.
 We work as one company, sharing systems, engineering insights and vital data across Raytheon.
 In the process, we create value by exploring broader applications for our technologies and solutions.

-This hard-earned reputation for innovation has been a major growth platform for Raytheon.
+This hard-earned reputation for innovation and delivering solutions has been a major growth platform for Raytheon.
 For example:

 Raytheon employees and customers depend on a powerful, flexible information technology infrastructure to conduct advanced research, collect vast amounts of data, run advanced analytics and support new applications.
 We're improving that infrastructure with: